-Since the report of Sanchez-Ramos et al in 1993, 131 there has been increasing interest in vaginal misoprostol as a method for labor induction, probably because it is so inexpensive.
+Since the report of Sanchez-Ramos et al in 1993, there has been increasing interest in vaginal misoprostol as a method for labor induction, probably because it is so inexpensive.
 His RCT has been followed by several others (including the one from our centre) all of which have supported vaginal misoprostol as cost effective.
 No investigator has found a significant increase in substantive adverse neonatal outcomes, although an increase in uterine tachysystole has been observed.
-150 Pharmacokinetic data on low dose vaginal misoprostol use at term are lacking.
-144
+Pharmacokinetic data on low dose vaginal misoprostol use at term are lacking.

 As discussed in the rationale behind this trial, there are no other reports using oral misoprostol for term labor induction with living fetuses.
-However after completion of this trial, but before its publication, Ngai et al191 in Hong Kong reported a double blind RCT with a single 200 μg oral misoprostol dose versus placebo for cervical priming, in pre-labor rupture of membranes at term.
+However after completion of this trial, but before its publication, Ngai et al in Hong Kong reported a double blind RCT with a single 200 μg oral misoprostol dose versus placebo for cervical priming, in pre-labor rupture of membranes at term.
 Twelve hours later an intravenous oxytocin induction protocol was begun, if the participant was not in progressive labor.
-Thirty-nine subjects received oral misoprostol, with 41 receiving placebo.
-The Bishop score was significantly improved with misoprostol (P<0.05).
+Thirty-nine subjects received oral misoprostol (P<0.05).
 Thirty-four women given misoprostol went into labor without oxytocin, compared to 20 of those given placebo (P<0.001).
 Interval to onset of uterine activity and delivery were both shorter with misoprostol (P<0.01).
 There were three caesareans in each group.
 Neonatal outcomes and gastrointestinal tolerance were comparable.
 The authors concluded that a single 200 μg misoprostol oral dose was effective for cervical priming, and may be effective for labor induction.